Poppulo

 Flat team structure

 In contrast, a flat organizational structure incorporates few (if any) levels of management between employees and the highest level-managers within the company.
+This flat structure is particularly advantageous for small businesses and startups, where swift decision-making and flexibility are critical.
 The absence of middle managers means employees are supervised less, offering them increased involvement in the decision-making process.

 The removal of excess layers of management also works to improve the coordination and speed of communication between employees.